cortexproject/cortex/docs/configuration/arguments.md

 - `-ingester-client.expected-labels`

    When `push` requests arrive, pre-allocate this many slots to decode them.
 Tune this setting to reduce memory allocations and garbage.
 The optimum value will depend on how many labels are sent with your timeseries samples.

-- `-store.chunk-cache.cache-stubs`

-   Where you don't want to cache every chunk written by ingesters, but you do want to take advantage of chunk write deduplication, this option will make ingesters write a placeholder to the cache for each chunk.
-   Make sure you configure ingesters with a different cache to queriers, which need the whole value.

-#### Flusher

-- `-flusher.wal-dir`
-   Directory where the WAL data should be recovered from.

-- `-flusher.concurrent-flushes`
-   Number of concurrent flushes.

-- `-flusher.flush-op-timeout`
-   Duration after which a flush should timeout.

 ## Runtime Configuration file